Greewil/version-update-helper/README.md

+        sv, suggesting-version   show suggesting version which this branch should use [-q | --quiet]           to show only version number (or errors messages if there are so) [-v=<version>]           to specify your own version which also will be taken into account This parameter can't be use with '-vp' parameter!
+            [-vp=<version_part>]     to force increasing specified part of the version ('major', 'minor' or 'patch') This parameter can't be use with '-v' parameter!
-        sv, suggesting-version   show suggesting version which this branch should use [-q | --quiet]           to show only version number (or errors messages if there are so) [-v=<version>]           to specify your own version which also will be taken into account [-mb=<version>]          to use another main branch (instead of main branch specified in .vuh file) [-pm=<project_module>]   to use specified module of your mono repository project (instead of default) uv, update-version       replace your local version with suggesting version which this branch should use [-v=<version>]           to specify your own version which also will be taken into account [-mb=<version>]          to use another main branch (instead of main branch specified in .vuh file) [-pm=<project_module>]   to use specified module of your mono repository project (instead of default) mrp, module-root-path     show root path of specified module (for monorepos projects)
+            [-mb=<version>]          to use another main branch (instead of main branch specified in .vuh file) [-pm=<project_module>]   to use specified module of your mono repository project (instead of default) uv, update-version       replace your local version with suggesting version which this branch should use [-v=<version>]           to specify your own version which also will be taken into account This parameter can't be use with '-vp' parameter!
+            [-vp=<version_part>]     to force increasing specified part of the version ('major', 'minor' or 'patch') This parameter can't be use with '-v' parameter!
+            [-mb=<version>]          to use another main branch (instead of main branch specified in .vuh file) [-pm=<project_module>]   to use specified module of your mono repository project (instead of default) mrp, module-root-path     show root path of specified module (for monorepos projects)